dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests-part-1.md

 ![GIF of typing in React OTP Input](/images/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests/otp-input-typing-3.gif)

 But... once this new logic has been implemented, it will introduce another issue.
-It is related with deleting digits in the middle.
+It is related to deleting digits in the middle.
 Here's the issue:

 ![GIF of deleting in React OTP Input](/images/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests/otp-input-deleting-2.gif)

 So in the GIF, you can see if we start deleting digits in the middle.
 It leaves some digits on the right.
-When you try to focus on the digit on the right, you won't be able to because of the new logic we just imlemented.
+When you try to focus on the digit on the right, you won't be able to because of the new logic we just implemented.
 To fix this and make things simple, we simply won't allow deleting of digits in the middle by checking if the next input element has value.

 Here's the logic we need to add in ``src/components/OtpInput.tsx`: